PhenoAI/mbzuai-hackathon-2023/nbs/platform_tutorial.md

 Use this section if this is your first time connecting to the system.

-1. Open your browser and navigate to the TRE URL.
+1. Open your browser and navigate to https://mbzuai.pheno.ai
 1. Click on the **Sign up** link.

 ![](platform_imgs/Aspose.Words.eb2aa5b5-7f63-4203-881b-2ae5083537c6.001.png)